 Have you ever wondered if God is actually real?
 Of course you have.
-You feel the pain that life brings you and you wonder "if God really loved me, why is he doing this?"
+You feel the pain that life brings you and you wonder "if God really loved me, why is he doing this?
+Why is he allowing all of this?"
 It's something we all face at some point in our lives.
 What would happen if we actually saw God, though?

 I am sick of this, Ty!"
 I yelled at the bottom of the staircase to my husband who was packing his suitcase and going on yet another "business trip".
 "You keep running away from it all.
 We have to talk about this.
 Please!"

 "Don't you turn your back on me!"
 He yelled as I opened the front door and tried to make my way to leave.
 God, his voice!
 I hate it.
 "You're not going anywhere, Monica.
 Get your ass back in this house!"

 I turned around and threw daggers at him with my eyes.
 "There is nothing stopping me from not walking out of here and not regretting it at all."
 I yelled back at him.
 I don't even remember why we started fighting in the first place.
 All I know is he is pissing me off!

 "You do this all the time, dammit!
 You threaten to leave but you never go."
 He threw his hands in the air and took a couple of steps closer to me.
 "So stop it.
 It's really fucking annoying.
 You wanna go?
 The go!
 Get out of here and stop acting like a little bitch about it."

 "Fine!"
 I turned back to the open door and started to walk right out of this hell-hole.